almibe/ligature-specification/wander.md

 ## A Note on Operators

 Currently, Wander doesn't really support operators.
-It's basically just the = used in let statements.
+It's basically just the = used in let statements and the forward operator >>.
 This might change but for now I'm trying to avoid them.
 This means that everywhere in a normal C-style language you'd use an operator in Wander you call a function.